RapidsOfficial/Rapids/doc/zmq.md

 ## Remarks

-From the perspective of pivxd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into pivxd directly.
+From the perspective of rapidsd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into rapidsd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it